A complete how-to guide for learning languages from A1-C2

 The journey of learning a new language

-As you start your language learning journey, I want to share with you my experience, as well as a large amount of advice that I’ve collected over the years for improving your language skills.
+As you start to learn a new language, I want to share with you my experience, as well as a large amount of language learning tips that I’ve collected over the years for improving your language skills, many of which you can do on your own.

-You’ll learn what I wish I knew before I started learning languages as well as what you should expect to be able to do at each new level you reach.
+You’ll learn what I wish I knew before I started learning languages as well as which language skills you should expect to have at each new level you reach.

-I’ll also explain which skills you should prioritize at each stage of your journey, which tools will be helpful for you, and how you can most effectively and quickly move from one level of your new language to the next.
+I’ll also explain which skills you should prioritize at each stage of your journey, which tools will be helpful for you, and how you can most effectively and quickly move from one level of a foreign language to the next.

 But first, let’s start with you, and the most important question: